sonertari/PFRE/README.md

 Packet Filter Rule Editor, or simply PFRE is a pf rule editor for OpenBSD 5.9.
 PFRE is expected to be used by beginners and system administrators alike.

+You can find a couple of screenshots on the [wiki](https://github.com/sonertari/PFRE/wiki).

 ## Features

 Using PFRE, you can develop rules from scratch or modify existing ones: